 To get a sense of what the town has to offer, you might want to check out this video.
 For directions to town, click here.
 Here’s a pretty good primer video on Jim Thorpe himself.
 For a Swedish perspective on the town, click here.

-So, if you don’t have accommodations lined up or are visiting for the day, it’s easiest to simply use the municipal parking lot directly behind the downtown train station.
-On weekends, it’s $5 and during the week it’s only $3.
-From there you can walk to just about everything.
+So, if you don’t have accommodations lined up or are visiting for the day, it’s easiest to simply use the municipal parking lot directly behind the downtown train station, for $6.
+It’s close to everything and frees you to quickly park and enjoy your visit.

 With your car parked, now you can relax and enjoy Jim Thorpe.